JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 * 2.3.0: report a warning when the `kotlin.mpp.import.enableKgpDependencyResolution=false` Gradle property is used

+### Remove `kotlin.mpp.resourcesResolutionStrategy` Gradle property

+**What's the issue?**

+The `kotlin.mpp.resourcesResolutionStrategy` Gradle property is removed because it isn't used.

+**What's the best practice now?**

+Remove the `kotlin.mpp.resourcesResolutionStrategy` Gradle property from your `gradle.properties` file.

+**When do the changes take effect?**

+Here's the deprecation cycle:

+* 2.2.0: report a configuration-time diagnostic when the `kotlin.mpp.resourcesResolutionStrategy` Gradle property is used
+* 2.3.0: remove the Gradle property

 ## Kotlin 1.9.0−1.9.25

 This section covers incompatible changes that end their deprecation cycle and come into effect in Kotlin 1.9.0−1.9.25.